KalyanDataGuy/From-Balance-to-Insight-Building-a-Life-Work-Framework-with-an-Analytics-Lens-/README.md

 # 🧭 3.
-From Balance to Insight: Building a Life-Work Framework with an Analytics Lens
+From Balance to Insight
 Part 3 of Analytical Think Pieces

+Building a Life-Work Framework with an Analytics Lens

 Work-life balance isn’t about equal hours — it’s about **pattern recognition**.
 By observing how you spend time, you can predict burnout before it hits.